Easter Sunday, Late 1960s

 I love my Mom and Dad.
 With all that life had handed to them, at least they tried.
 Besides the guilt they felt for not attending church throughout the year, perhaps they thought sitting under a fire-breathing pastor on Easter Sunday would burn off the thick layers of sin we had piled on all year.

 As a child, Christmas was our main celebration of Christianity.
-My mother loved Jesus through Christmas and she made sure her children did, too.
-I cared little about my parents’ guilty feelings and only a bit more about Jesus’ death on the cross.
+My mother loved Jesus through her Christmas celebrations, and she made sure her children did, too.
+My young self cared little about my parents’ guilty feelings and only a bit more about Jesus’ death on the cross.
 Better than that, Easter meant new clothes and shoes, and the tangy smell of vinegar.
 Boiling water steamed up the windows and we’d draw pictures with our fingers.
 There was that miracle of colored drops transforming a stupid egg into a thing of beauty.
 That was Easter for me.

-The Lowe kids looked sharp as usual on this Easter Sunday: Three girls in frilly dresses and pressed hair, and three boys in button-down shirts and pressed pants.
+The Lowe kids looked sharp as usual on that Easter Sunday: Three girls in frilly dresses and pressed hair, and three boys in button-down shirts and pressed pants.